ryanhellyer/unique-headers/readme.txt

 = Credits =

 Thanks to the following for help with the development of this plugin:<br />
+* <a href="http://www.redactsolutions.co.uk">redactuk - Assistance with debugging.
-* <a href="http://www.datamind.co.uk/">crabsallover - Assitance with debugging
+* <a href="http://www.datamind.co.uk/">crabsallover - Assitance with debugging.
 * <a href="http://onmytodd.org">Todd</a> - Assistance with implementing support for tags.
 * <a href="http://westoresolutions.com/">Mariano J. Ponce</a> - Spanish translation.
 * <a href="http://www.graphicana.de/">Tobias Klotz</a> - Deutsch (German) language translation.